T

 Destination-specific money tips

-• While cards are accepted in many tourist establishments, carry plenty of cash for smaller vendors and taxis.
+• While credit cards are accepted in many tourist spots, always carry cash for the souks and smaller eateries.
+Bargaining is expected, and cash makes it easier.

 Plan the rest of your Marrakech trip